Roll Your Own Ruby Type Checking: Part 1

 define_method

-is used to replace the newly added method with a block that wraps the original method with calls to our before
+is used to replace the newly added method with a block that executes our before

 and after